 - We supported the youth global climate strike by encouraging Team members to use paid time to attend, sharing movement messages through our channels, and donating to 350.org

-- We support Regenerative Organic Agriculture — and our family’s Legend Organic Farm we are actively investing in farming technologies and initiatives to sequester carbon in the soil
+- We support Regenerative Organic Agriculture — and are actively investing in farming technologies and initiatives to sequester carbon in the soil

 - 95 percent of our shipments that can use rail do use rail

 - Currently, we have achieved 97 percent of our sustainable packaging commitments by weight, with a commitment to 100% by 2025

 - We provide training to all team members on our 6 sustainability pillars to learn how they can individually contribute to our sustainability performance